aradi/SCPC-Method/VASP/patches/revision_7/README.md

 (a) VASP-5.4.4 and VASP-6.2.0

-An importante updating into the routine which calculates the isolated potential is released to fix the main behaviour and the numerical stability of the charged defects calculations for slabs/2D systems using the SCPC method.
+An important updating into the routine which calculates the isolated potential is released to fix the main behaviour and the numerical stability of the charged defects calculations for slabs/2D systems using the SCPC method.